 Social Interaction

-The first two are more focused on the listing alone, whereas the last two speak about the interactions they had with the host.
+The first two are more focused on the listing alone, whereas the last two speak about the interactions they had with people.

+[Talk about Dictionary construction]

 We analysed the reviews of hosts and guests in order to explore how often they spoke about each theme.
 From this we could then assess how business minded / socially minded they are.
-We used this in order to compare the host and guests motivations
+We used this in order to compare the host and guest’s motivations

 How do they describe themselves?

-Users of the AirBnb platform have an area in which they are able to tell other users about themselves, where they come from and what their interests are.
+Users of the Airbnb platform have an area in which they are able to tell other users about themselves, where they come from ,and what their interests are.
 Using this information, we extracted topics that hosts and guests talked about.

+[Talk about empath tool ]

 Using the Empath tool, which has a set of X categories, we formed an occurrence vector for both host and guest.
 Using these vectors we could compute a cosine similarity between the two profiles based on the content of their description entries.

 It should, however, be noted that only X% of hosts had non-empty profiles and X% of guests .
 Merging the two, only 30% of host-guest interactions had both host and guest with non-empty profiles.
-From the non empty profiles the distribution of profile length was positively skewed for both host and guest.
+From the non-empty profiles the distribution of profile length was positively skewed for both host and guest.Language Cues

-Top words and subjects – from descriptive words

-Talk about empath tool

-Talk about Dictionary construction

-Reviews

-IDEA : Annotate profiles by themes

-IDEA – look at semantria , Watson, rapidanalyser

-IDEA : LDA classifier

-Language Cues

-There have been multiple studies
+There have been multiple studies using linguistic cues in order to predict personalities.

-Table Explaining the Cues and how they relate to the different big 5 metrics
+[Table Explaining the Cues and how they relate to the different big 5 metrics]

+Formality

+In Heylighen and Dewaele (2002) ‘s study on personality they propose a metric, which they have termed Formality, which has shown to correlate positively with introversion, education level and the femininity of a speaker